Bible Study from Matthew 5:1-3

 What Does “Poor in Spirit” Mean?

-Jesus is teaching in verse three that if we give all we have for Him, we will be blessed in heaven.
+But, Jesus teaches in verse three that, if we give all we have for Him with humility, we will be blessed in heaven.

-We also must try to remain in a loving state even when it seems that no one loves us in return.
+This means we must try to remain in a loving state, even when it seems that no one loves us in return.

 What Christ Asked Us to Do